 In that situation, the answer is a simple: Those sponsors were not worth the headaches.

 Before looking at counting the cost of having sponsors, it’s probably worth going through why you would want sponsorship in the first place.

 There is plenty more that a sponsor can bring to the table.
 The key is knowing how to structure it so it’s win-win-win – you win, the sponsor wins, the target market wins.
-There’s plenty more on win-win-win all over this blog.
+For a primer on win-win-win, best practice sponsorship, read “Last Generation Sponsorship Redux“.